schae234/CV/README.md

 current density of 54 thousand markers.

 ## Awards and Honors
+- January 2019
+  - Awarded the MPGI Travel grant to present computational tools at various workshops
 - November 2018
   - Awarded the Equine Geneome Workshop Travel Grant to present research at the 2019 Plant and Animal Genome Conference
 - January 2017